JeffreyPanotes/OS-Ticket-prereq3/README.md

   <h2>Installation Step 3 -How to Install OS Ticket framework</h2>
  </p>

- Once these files are downloaded go into File Explorer and navigate to Windows -(c) and create a new folder and name it (PHP).
+ Once these files are downloaded go into File Explorer and navigate to Windows C drive and create a new folder and name it (PHP).
 <p>
  Extract files from the zipped PHP file and move them to the newley created PHP folder in the C drive.
 </p>